Bijection: Inverses

 for every y in Y there is a unique x in X with y = f(x).

 Continuing with the baseball batting line-up example, the function that is being defined takes as input the name of one of the players and outputs the position of that player in the batting order.
 Since this function is a bijection, it has an inverse function which takes as input a position in the batting order and outputs the player who will be batting in that position.

 Composition

 The composition $g \,\circ\, f$ of two bijections $f : X \to Y$ and $g : Y \to Z$ is a bijection, whose inverse is given by $g \,\circ\, f$ is $(g \,\circ\, f)^{-1} \;=\; (f^{-1}) \,\circ\, (g^{-1})$.

 Conversely, if the composition $g \, \circ\, f$ of two functions is bijective, it only follows that f is injective and g is surjective.

 Cardinality

 If X and Y are finite sets, then there exists a bijection between the two sets X and Y if and only if X and Y have the same number of elements.
-Indeed, in axiomatic set theory, this is taken as the definition of "same number of elements" (equinumerosity), and generalising this definition to infinite sets leads to the concept of cardinal number, a way to distinguish the various sizes of infinite sets.
+Indeed, in axiomatic set theory, this is taken as the definition of "same number of elements" (equinumerosity), and generalizing this definition to infinite sets leads to the concept of cardinal number, a way to distinguish the various sizes of infinite sets.

+Any infinite set that has a bijection to the natural numbers is said to be countably infinite.
+Likewise, any infinite set that has a bijection with the integers or the rational numbers is also countably infinite, since they also have a bijection to the natural numbers.
+This concept is integral to determining if some functions are countable.

+For example, the set of all even integers f(n)=2n is countably infinite because there’s a bijection between the even integers and the natural numbers.